chester-lang/chester2025draft/docs/src/dev/tyck-improvement-proposal.md

 3. ✅ No "cells not covered by any propagator" errors
 4. ✅ Error messages are clear and helpful when intentional errors are introduced

-## 9. Trait Implementation Plan
+## 9. ✅ Trait Implementation Plan

+**Status: BASIC IMPLEMENTATION COMPLETED**

-**Note**: Basic trait implementation has been completed and documented in the development log.
-See the devlog entry for 2025-03-19 for implementation details and the entry for 2025-03-25 for enhanced trait implementation details.
+Basic trait implementation has been completed and documented in the development log.
+See the devlog for implementation details.

 ### Future Enhancements for Traits